elbywan/wretch/README.md

 ### [HTTP Methods 🔗](https://elbywan.github.io/wretch/api/interfaces/index.Wretch.html)

-Setus the HTTP method and sends the request.
+Sets the HTTP method and sends the request.

 Calling an HTTP method ends the request chain and returns a response chain.
 You can pass optional url and body arguments to these methods.